mb0/xelf-old/DESIGN.md

 targeted platforms.
 We need to test partial evaluation and that all specs respect the context exec flag.

+The expression resolution context should use context package for cancellation.
+A call to the context err method a significant points in the evaluation process should be enough.

 We should also populate the source information for all expressions.
 Partially evaluated expressions should use the source positions of the origin expression.
 That means that the final result source is likely the root expression or a branch for short circuiting forms like 'if'.